Narasimman-V/pagination-x/README.md

 The snippet given above creates an action column with the header 'Actions', an Edit button, and a Delete link in each row of the action column as shown below:

 ![](./img/GlobalActionColumnSettings.png)

+> **NOTE:** The action column option is there to address the separation of concerns design goal.
+If we use it, we don't need to embed HTML or pieces of AngularJS template into the JSON objects (which is typically done in the AngularJS controller).
+However, if required, we can embed HTML or pieces of Angular JS template into any column to make it the 'action column'.
+All we have to do is simply add the HTML or pieces of Angular JS template code into the property for that column in the JSON object.

 #### 5.2.8.2 Overriding Global Action Column Settings for specific rows